John Bellairs: Critical analysis

 Critical attention has focused on The House With the Clock in Its Walls as exemplar of Bellairs' literary merit and style.
-Critics argued that Bellairs wrestled with notions of masculinity, femininity, and queerness in his works.
-One scholar contended that Bellairs' Lewis Barnavelt and Rose Rita Pottinger trilogy traced the "emerging acceptance of self" by the two main characters, who struggled with internalized gender norms.
+Critics have argued that Bellairs wrestled with notions of masculinity, femininity, and queerness in his works.
+Professor Gary D. Schmidt contended that Bellairs' Lewis Barnavelt and Rose Rita Pottinger trilogy traced the "emerging acceptance of self" by the two main characters, who struggled with internalized gender norms.
+Elizabeth Wein analyzes Bellairs's use of the haunted house motif in The House With a Clock in Its Walls.
 One of the most substantial academic treatments of Bellairs comes from Dawn Heinecken, professor of women's and gender studies at the University of Louisville.
 Heinecken situates Bellairs in 1970s-era anxieties about gender and changing discourses around masculinity, which were reflected in the era's children's literature.

 Conservative critic William Kilpatrick observed of Bellairs that "While his books are quite frightening, they are well written and undergirded by a moral vision" and recommended them to parents who wish to expose their children to age-appropriate literature that both entertains and edifies.
-Randi Dickson suggested that Bellairs' oeuvre evidenced greater literary merit than the works of R. L. Stine, whose horror fiction appeals to a youthful demographic similar to Bellairs'.
-Educators have used The House With the Clock in Its Walls as a case study for using storytelling techniques to draw in reluctant readers or assigning The Curse of the Blue Figurine to students in a book club.
+English education instructor Randi Dickson suggested that Bellairs' oeuvre evidenced greater literary merit than the works of R. L. Stine, whose horror fiction appeals to a youthful demographic similar to Bellairs's.
+Educators have used The House With the Clock in Its Walls as a case study for using storytelling techniques to draw in reluctant readers and assigned The Curse of the Blue Figurine to students in a book club.

 Bellairs' books have been translated into Czech, French, German, Japanese, Polish, and Spanish, among other languages.